 Popular Culture

 Some of these fictional works depict Mary Magdalene as a more complex and independent figure than she is traditionally portrayed in religious texts.
-They may explore her potential romantic relationship with Jesus, her role as a leader in the early Christian community, or her struggles against patriarchal norms.
+Now, they may explore her potential romantic relationship with Jesus, her role as a leader in the early Christian community, or her struggles against patriarchal norms.
 These portrayals have sparked debate and discussion about the historical accuracy and theological implications of these interpretations.

 Pilgrimage and Tourism